 The holiday home must - unless otherwise stated in the listing - be equipped with the following:

 - stove, coffee maker, cutlery, and kitchen utensils at a minimum for the number of persons allowed

 - basic items that the guest is allowed to use, such as salt and pepper, spices, oil, washing-up liquid or tabs (if the holiday home has a dishwasher), garbage bags, hand soap, basic cleaning products, and toilet paper

-- if the holiday home has a wood-burning stove, make sure that the holiday home has wood and lighter fluid or briquettes for at least one ignition so that the guest can get a good start to her/his stay
+- if the holiday home has a wood-burning stove, make sure that the holiday home has wood and lighter fluid or briquettes to light it at least once, so that the guest can get a good start to their stay

 - vacuum cleaner

 - heating sources such as radiators or heat pump

 - beds, duvets, and pillows

 - waste container or similar.
 Although these are emptied frequently, the waste container cannot be expected to be empty on arrival.